Yes, Magnesium! And here’s Why and How

 There are many different forms of magnesium available on the market.
 I recommend my clients avoid 100% the carbonate form, as it is poorly absorbed at the typical pH of human digestive processes (but it’s a cheap form and thus commonly available!).
 Instead…

 - Specifically for constipation, I recommend magnesium citrate.
 Start with 300-400mg taken with dinner to help with early AM bowel movement the next day.
 It may take a few days to build up full efficacy.
-And clients may need more.
-I have some clients taking 800-1000mg each night to keep regularity and comfort with their GI ‘waste removal’.
+And clients may need appreciably more.
 Both capsule and loose powder options are available.

 - For muscular spasm, tension, tightness, including headache, I recommend magnesium glycinate or malate.
 These chelate forms of magnesium typically do not affect the GI tract much and won’t overly-stimulate an already-healthy bowel movement habit.